bwesterf5/agility17dns_docs/index.rst

 **F5 DNS Labs**

-**TODO** - insert screenshots of Ravello Training Portal login to get IP address

 Locate the IP address for the Windows jumpbox in the Ravello training portal.

-All lab excercises are to be completed from the Windows jumpbox.
+All lab excercises are to be completed from a Windows "jumpbox" hosted in public cloud

+**TODO Update the screenshot with annotations

 .. figure:: ./media/image3.png
    :alt: